-- Explain the global context in which public health problems occur including the social, political, and economic forces that shape these problems and their potential solutions. - Apply social justice and human rights principles in the development of public health programs, interventions and policies. - Apply scientific evidence in the planning, implementation, and evaluation of public health programs and interventions. - Describe the roles and relationships of the organizations and entities that influence global health. - Identify the leadership & management skills needed to effectively lead local, national, & global public health systems and affect public health policies. - Describe multi-agency policy-making in response to complex health emergencies. - Design a community health needs assessment and plan an evidence-based intervention that meets an established health target.
+- Explain the global context in which public health problems occur including the social, political, and economic forces that shape these problems and their potential solutions. - Apply social justice and human rights principles in the development of public health programs, interventions or policies. - Describe the roles and relationships of the organizations and entities that influence global health. - Identify the leadership & management skills needed to effectively lead local, national, & global public health systems and affect public health policies. - Describe multi-agency policy-making in response to complex health emergencies. - Design a community health needs assessment and plan an evidence-based intervention that meets an established health target.